darideveloper/instagram-follow-bot-2/README.md

 # Run

-For run the bot you can use the files `runs/autorun.py` or `runs/autorun.ipynb`
+For run the bot you can use the run files in the `runs` folder.
+More details in the `workflow` section.

 ## Multiple bots